 Smart meters are gradually being rolled out across the country and every home is expected to receive one by 2024.

-Those with with smart meters can sign up to so-called 'time-of-use' smart tariffs which charge different prices for your electricity based on the time of time, with some plans even offering free weekend electricity.
+Those with smart meters can sign up to so-called 'time-of-use' smart tariffs which charge different prices for your electricity based on the time of time, with some plans even offering free weekend electricity.

 However these plans are unaffected by the bi-annual time change - so if you're on a plan that offers a reduced electricity rate between 5pm and 10pm for example, this won't change.